 Zinc: One of a Kind

-Like stainless steel countertops, this one is a thin layer of metal wrapped over a base.
+Like stainless steel counters, this countertop idea includes a thin layer of metal wrapped over a base.
 Instead of stainless steel, though, the metal is zinc.

 Pros: If you want something incredibly unique, look no further.
 Even Ernest Hemingway writes about zinc countertops in the bistros of post-World War I Paris.
 It's non-porous and can develop a patina as it ages, which some homeowners appreciate.

-Cons: Zinc countertops, typically 1/16" thick, develop a fine patina of hairline scratches over time.
+Cons: Zinc countertops, typically 1/16-inch thick, develop a fine patina of hairline scratches over time.
 Not in love with those scratches?
-No problem.
-Just sand them out.Continue to 9 of 12 below.
+No problem: Just sand them out.Continue to 9 of 12 below.

 09 of 12